bsb4018/bank_credit_risk_mage/README.md

 Link to Dataset : https://archive.ics.uci.edu/ml/datasets/South+German+Credit
 ### Solution Proposed
-The solution model trains a Gradient Boosting Classifier model to classify if a person is a crdit risk or not.
+The solution model trains a Gradient Boosting Classifier model to classify if a person is a credit risk or not.
 ## Tools Stack Used
 1. Mage AI
 2. AWS